railsbridge-boston/railsbridge-boston/views/blog/2013_mar_recap_text.markdown

 night installfest on the 22nd.
 We were set to run through the main curriculum the next day.

-Early Saturday morning, on February 23, reports spread of a man with firearm roaming MIT campus.
-About 15 students and teaching assistants had already showed up early for the workshop to start when MIT police advised everyone on the main campus to stay indoors and locks their doors.
+Early Saturday morning, on February 23, reports spread of a man with long rifle roaming MIT campus.
+About 15 RailsBridge students and teaching assistants had already showed up early for the workshop to start when MIT police advised everyone on the main campus to stay indoors and locks their doors.
 Other workshop volunteers got wind of the emergency by email and opted to stay home to wait for events to pan out.

+* show some tweets from this incident; or web page news report screengrab

-In the midst of uncertainty, we decided to cancel the Saturday workshop and reschedule the workshop for the following weekend.
+In the midst of uncertainty, we decided to cancel the Saturday workshop and reschedule for the following weekend.
 Less than an hour after that MIT announced the police had found no shooter and lifted the emergency.
-Later it was discovered that report was a hoax.
+Later it was revealed that the original tip was a hoax.

-* show some tweets or something

-we made the call to cancel our the workshop for that day.

-We started out with 60 students and 25 TAs.
+The shooter hoax cost us some money and attendance.
+We paid the cost of a breakfast which had been laid out but was left unconsumed.
+About half our original student pool also couldn't make the makeup Saturday workshop day because of schedule conflicts.

+But we forged ahead.
+On Saturday, March 2, 32 beginners, 27 of them women, spent a little over 5 hours building and deploying their first Rails web application.
+They were guided by 17 teaching assistants through exercises and 6 lectures on the whole range of skills involved in web application development, from text editors and basic Ruby syntax to git source control, ActiveRecord associations, and Heroku deployment.

+Our bad luck with shooter hoax was also more than made up for by our good luck in having two bonus inspirational presentations by Diana Kimball and Jessica McKellar.